Pulitzer Prize winner about Love and Lost in Ybor City

-A brutal comedic quartet about four very real women who lived boldly in France during the French Revolution’s Reign of Terror.
-Playwright Olympe De Gouge, assassin Charlotte Corday, and former queen Marie Antoinette, and Haitian rebel Marianne Angelle hang out, murder Marat, lose their heads, and try to beat back the extremist insanity in revolutionary Paris.
+A brutal comedic quartet about four real women who lived in France during the French Revolution’s Reign of Terror.
+Playwright Olympe De Gouge, assassin Charlotte Corday, former queen Marie Antoinette, and Haitian rebel Marianne Angelle: hang out, murder Marat, lose their heads, and try to beat back the extremist insanity in revolutionary Paris.

 Select Performances will be in Spanish!